The Story of Becoming a Modern Scottish Man: Part One

 She organised rent strikes against the Heath Government and campaigned for a new secondary school – Ardler High – whose cancellation in the mid-1970s was one of the first major signs of economic troubles ahead.

 My father, like many of his generation, didn’t get feminism.
 My mum had a copy of Helen Reddy’s ‘Greatest Hits’ on cassette, and my dad actually regarded her ‘I Am Woman’ as a personal threat and attack on him.
-Sitting in our living room in a 1970s fashionable brown leather swivel chair, hearing the words, ‘I am strong, I am invisible, I am woman’ on my parents all singing all dancing Sharp music centre, was enough for my dad to feel deeply uneasy and make some dismissive comment.
+Sitting in our living room in a 1970s fashionable brown leather swivel chair, hearing the words, ‘I am strong, I am invincible, I am woman’ on my parents all singing all dancing Sharp music centre, was enough for my dad to feel deeply uneasy and make some dismissive comment.
 He couldn’t stand the sentiment in the lyrics.

 His constant lament to my mother was, ‘Why do women want a separate revolution?
 Why can’t they be part of the general revolution?’
 It wasn’t the sort of question I imagine asked in that many Dundee homes.
 And I am sure that my dad wasn’t really looking for an answer.